 Chronic Lung Conditions

 Chronic respiratory conditions, including asthma and chronic obstructive pulmonary disease (COPD), impact millions of Americans.
 Asthma affects over 27 million people in the U.S. It causes wheezing, breathlessness, chest tightness, and coughing due to inflammation and narrowing of the airways.
-COPD affects around 12.5 million people and also obstructs airflow from the lungs.
+COPD obstructs airflow from the lungs, and about 12.5 million Americans have been diagnosed with COPD.

 The impact of uncontrolled asthma is substantial – asthma accounts for over 1.8 million emergency department visits, nearly 439,000 hospitalizations, and around $56 billion in healthcare costs annually in the U.S. While asthma and COPD are not curable, treatments and remote monitoring technology, including an at home peak flow meter can help manage symptoms and improve quality of life.